blue-button/implementation-guide/receive-using-direct.md

 Your application must be able to:

 - ***Receive decrypted/validated messages*** from the HISP/STA via its native interface.
 This interface will vary from component to component.
-- ***Be able to parse and meaningfully represent the Blue Button information*** in a method appropriate for your users and use cases.
+- ***Be able to parse and meaningfully represent the Blue Button+ information*** in a method appropriate for your users and use cases.

 Sample code: [.NET Reference Implementation](http://wiki.directproject.org/CSharp+Reference+Implementation), and [Java Reference Implementation](http://wiki.directproject.org/Java+Reference+Implementation).